-Nonlinear polariton physics in semiconductor microcavities - In semiconductor microcavities, the strong coupling of the quantum-well exciton to a confined optical mode leads to the formation of new quasi-particles that are half light, half matter in nature.
-The peculiar properties of these particles (polaritons) can be used to supress unwanted and on the other hand harness desirable aspects in the nonlinear response of the system.
+One system of particular current interest for us are planar semiconductor microcavities in which the strong coupling of an optically active material (e.g., excitons in semiconductor quantum-wells or molecular crystals) to a confined optical mode leads to the formation of new quasi-particles that are half-light, half-matter in nature.
+The peculiar properties of these particles (polaritons) can be used to suppress unwanted and on the other hand harness desirable aspects in the nonlinear response of the system.
 For example, under resonant coherent cw laser excitation, spontaneous pattern formation can occur, which can be used for low-light-intensity all-optical switching.
 We also study off-resonant excitation with spatially structured laser fields, which provides us with a promising route to the realization of optically reconfigurable integrated circuits based on microcavity polaritons.
+Our recent studies also include the exploration of such systems as a quantum resource in quantum information processing.